sala7khaled/ios-pdf-drawer/README.md

 # PDF Drawer

-PDF Drawer is a powerful iOS tool that enables users to draw lines and add Base64-encoded signature annotations on PDF documents.
-Built using UIKit and PDFKit, this tool is perfect for enhancing PDF documents with custom annotations and signatures.
+PDF Drawer is a powerful iOS project that enables users to draw lines and add Base64-encoded signature annotations on PDF documents.
+Built using UIKit and PDFKit, this project is perfect for enhancing PDF documents with custom annotations and signatures.

 <br>
 <br>